Navid200/xDrip/docs/Nightscout/FullDisk.md

 Under the heading "Name", click on the instance name.
 ![](./images/InstanceName.png)

 Scroll down to "Storage".
-After confirming that the disk apce is 10GB, click on the disk name.
+After confirming that the disk space is 10GB, click on the disk name.
 ![](./images/EditInstanceDisk.png)

 Now, you need to expand your browser screen horizontally until you can see "Edit" at the top.
 Click on "Edit".